eevvaayou/eevvaayou.github.io/_pages/contact.md

 Students should be treated fairly and impartially.
 However, achieving equity does not necessarily mean treating all students identically.
 For example, while some students may thrive on constructive criticism, others may find it demotivating.
 Similarly, while public feedback on work may be encouraging for some, it might cause embarrassment for others.
 Genuine even-handedness in treating students involves a conscious effort to acknowledge and respect these differences.
 Both teachers and students should be particularly vigilant against stereotypes based on ethnicity, religion, gender, or any other discriminatory factors.
 <br>
 ##### 6.Clear Communication
-Because the evaluation of students partly depends on their understanding of the requirements of a course, instructors should be clear in their articulation of expectations, assignments, and the rules of collaboration.
-Providing explanations of assignments and requirements reduces the risk of misunderstanding.
-Students are entitled to a clear justification for their evaluations, just as instructors rightfully expect assignments to be completed thoughtfully and in a timely manner.
+Clear communication from instructors is crucial as students’ evaluations partly hinge on their understanding of course requirements.
+Instructors should articulate expectations, assignments, and collaboration rules with precision.
+This includes providing detailed explanations of assignments and requirements to minimize misunderstandings.
+Likewise, students deserve a clear rationale for their evaluations, paralleling the instructors’ rightful expectation of assignments being completed thoughtfully and punctually.
 <br>

 ##### 7.Criticism